top of page

 What is glycerin?

 Glycerin is a humectant that occurs naturally in the soapmaking process.
-When the happy dance starts, there are never enough lye molecules to go around, so the (broken apart) lye and oil molecules get together and call themselves glycerin.
-Acting almost like a built-in lotion bar, glycerin pulls moisture from the air and puts it back into your skin where we want it to be.
-Commercial soap companies usually remove glycerin to be sold separately, however handmade soaps like Soapeez allow glycerin to remain in the final product.
+When the happy dance starts, there are never enough lye molecules to go around, so the (broken apart) lye and oil molecules hook up with one another and glycerin is formed.
+Acting almost like a built-in lotion bar, glycerin pulls moisture from the air and puts it back into our skin where we want it to be.
+Commercial soap

 How do you make soap?

 Soapeez uses the cold process method of soapmaking.
 Other than melting the hard oils like Coconut Oil or Shea Butter to a liquid, no additional heat is introduced.
-After properly measuring and mixing all of the ingredients, the raw soap is poured into molds.
+After properly measuring and mixing the ingredients, the raw soap is poured into molds.
 When the soap is hard enough to be unmolded and/or cut into bars (approximately 2 days later), individual bars are placed on a drying rack for a minimum of 5 weeks.
 In addition to completing the cure cycle, excess moisture is allowed to evaporate, thus creating a harder bar that will last longer.
 To ensure quality standards, every bar is individually checked, cleaned, accurately weighed, and wrapped.
+Because

-Do you make vegan soap?
+Do you make vegan soap and are they biodegradable?

-Soapeez makes soap for everyone and all of Soapeez Soaps start with a base of pure vegetable oils and butters.
+Soapeez makes soap for everyone and all Soapeez Soaps start with a base of pure vegetable oils and butters.
+These are safe for your skin as well as the environment.
 While some of our soaps contain goats milk, Soapeez does not and will not use animal fats like lard or tallow.
 With advanced notice, we will be happy to create a custom and special batch just for you.

 How do I care for Soapeez soaps?